 In order to prevent undesirable deviations in the capital adequacy parameter, the Bank sets appropriate limits.
 In determining the limits, the Bank uses approaches developed by the Group, taking into account local specifics.
 In particular, the Bank is required to comply with capital adequacy requirements set by the Bank of Russia.
 At the same time, prudential ratios are reflected in the Bank's ICAAP limits system, which covers - from the economic point of view - all the risks that are relevant to the Bank.
 Limits represent certain boundaries that must always be complied with.
 There is also an escalation mechanism (i.e. a procedure for passing decisions over to higher level bodies) that defines measures to be taken in case limits are breached.
-ICAAP limits are revised on an annual basis or when necessary in order to ensure their compliance with the Bank's business model, willingness to accept the risk, the Commerzbank Group's directives and the regulator's requirements.
+ICAAP limits are revised on an annual basis during the risk inventory process or when necessary in order to ensure their compliance with the Bank's business model, willingness to accept the risk, the Commerzbank Group's directives and the regulator's requirements.
 Given the above, the risk management function submits proposed limits for approval to the Bank's Management Board, subject to subsequent consent from the Supervisory Board of the Bank.

 Risk tolerance is controlled by the Bank on a monthly basis.
 Capital available to the Bank at the reporting date and economically required capital are reconciled in the course of control procedures.
 The Commerzbank Group determines the amount of economic risk tolerance, which is based on the principle of ensuring settlement of liabilities to the Group's creditors in extraordinary circumstances; thus, risk tolerance means covering very significant losses and damages.
 Risk tolerance is determined on a centralized basis for the Group as a whole.
 Certain ICAAP indicators are established for the most significant units, segments and subsidiaries of the Group.
 Due to the fact that "COMMERZBANK (EURASIJA)" AO is not a significant subsidiary of the Group and based on the principle of proportionality (i.e. the nature and scope of transactions carried out by the Bank as well as the level and profile of its risks), the Bank uses a standardized approach when developing and implementing ICAAP.
-This approach is based on the minimum capital adequacy ratio required to cover significant risks set by the regulator as well as an additional reserve to cover risks that are not fully recognized when determining regulatory capital requirements, for example, interest rate risk, concentration risk and business risk.
+This approach is based on the minimum capital adequacy ratio required to cover significant risks set by the regulator as well as an additional reserve to cover risks that are not fully recognized when determining regulatory capital requirements, for example, concentration risk and business risk.
 At the same time, the Bank follows the above principle of ensuring tolerance to the risk set by the Group.
 For ICAAP purposes, the Bank calculates the amount of economic capital on an individual basis as a separate legal entity within the Group.
-The Supervisory Board decided to set the ICAAP limit, being the general risk tolerance indicator, at 12.1%.
-A red flag was additionally set at 13.2% in order to prevent breaches of the ICAAP limit.
+The Supervisory Board decided to set the ICAAP limit, being the general risk tolerance indicator, at 13.0%.
+A red flag was additionally set at 14.1% in order to prevent breaches of the ICAAP limit.

-In 2019 and 2018, the Bank complied with the capital requirements set by the regulator and internally.
+In 2020 and 2019, the Bank complied with the capital requirements set by the regulator and internally.
 Information on capital values is presented in the table below.

-Instrument (indicator) Value of instrument (indicator) at the reporting date Value of instrument (indicator) at the beginning of the reporting year
+Instrument (indicator) Value of instrument (i (indicator) at the b (indicator) at the beginning of the

-Equity (capital) 10,649,615 11,640,141
+Equity (capital) 11,308,232 10,649,615

-Common Equity Tier 1 ratio 22.903% 21.271%
+Core capital adequacy ratio 26.041% 22.903%

-Core capital adequacy ratio 22.903% 21.271%
+Main capital adequacy ratio 26.041% 22.903%

-Equity (capital) adequacy ratio 23.986% 24.580%
+Equity (capital) adequacy ratio 27.312% 23.986%